-Sixth formers go to Berlin for a study tour.
-As well as an excellent opportunity to gain greater confidence communicating in German, it provides a chance to study the history of this remarkable city and learn about key events in German history.
-We have visited the Museum of German History, the Reichstag, the Berlin Underworld, the Museum of German Resistance, the Berlin Wall and the DDR museum, among others.
+Sixth formers go to either Vienna or Berlin for a study tour.
+As well as an excellent opportunity to gain greater confidence communicating in German, it provides a chance to study the history and culture of these remarkable cities.
+The study of Vienna and Berlin links in directly with aspects of the AS and A level courses.

-Students have benefitted from seminars led by visiting speakers from King’s College London, University College London, Cambridge University and the Goethe Insititute on topics from Nazi Cinema to modern German literature.
+Students have benefitted from seminars led by visiting speakers from King’s College London, University College London, Cambridge University and the Goethe Institute on topics from Nazi Cinema to modern German literature.

 - Beyond the classroom

-Students can keep up with news from Germany by browsing news magazine Spiegel, borrow a German film on DVD, or enjoy a novel from the extensive German language collection in our library.
+Students can keep up with news from Germany by browsing news magazine Spiegel Online, borrow a German film on DVD, or enjoy a novel from the extensive German language collection in our library.
 We encourage wide reading to stimulate intellectual curiosity and develop new interests, understanding and skills.
-Students of German are encouraged to consider delving into Brecht’s Der gute Mensch von Sezuan, Der Besuch der alten Dame by Dürrenmatt and Frisch’s Andorra.
+Students of German are encouraged to consider delving into an aspect of German which they may not have previously considered.